HaroldPutman/hear-flowdock-speak/README.md

 * `defaultRequestOptions` - the defaultRequestOptions is an object passed to the underlying [request](https://www.npmjs.com/package/request) module to use as default options (ie. proxy settings).

+<sup>1</sup> To find your flow name or organization name, choose Integrations
+from the flow context menu.
+Look at the source for the Email integration.
+The email address to send to the flow contains the flow and organization names: *flow-name*@*organization*.flowdock.com.